ThinkDataEd/curriculum/docs/unit2/lesson18.md

 Remind students from the normal curve that as you move farther from the center (from the mean), there are fewer observations.
 Therefore, a large z-score is considered an unusual value.

-18. Have students calculate their z-score.
+18. Have students calculate the z-score for a male that is 67 inches tall.
 Ask the class:

     100. What does a negative z-score mean? <span style="color:grey">***A negative z-score means the x value is below the mean.
 This means that the height is below average.***</span>